open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 `otelhttpconv` package later on.
 But doing so is not covered by this design document at the moment.

+Therefore external implementations will currently have to implement this logic themselves.

 ### Implementations

 We will provide one official implementation of the described interfaces.
 This implementation will have the following requirements:

 * Support for the latest semantic conventions only.
-* Support for stable metrics and attributes only.
+* Support for stable semantic conventions only.

 We may provide additional implementations later on such as:

 * An implementation that serves as a proxy to allow combining multiple implementations together.
-* An implementation that covers unstable metrics and attributes only.
+* An implementation that covers unstable semantic conventions.

 ### Usage

-Instrumentations should use the official implementation mentioned above by default.
+By default, instrumentations should use the official implementation mentioned above.
 They may provide an option for their users to override the used implementation with a custom one.